Branch table: C

-Jump table example in PL/I
+PL/I

 PL/I implements a jump table as an array of label variables.
 These may be initialized in an unusual way by using a subscripted statement label.
 PL/I label variables are not simply the address of the statement, but usually contain additional information on the state of the code block to which they belong.
 Without the unusual initialization, this could also be coded with calls and an array of entry variables.